Shipping calculated at checkout.

-Water: When growing philodendron plants, allow the top inch (2.5 cm.) of soil to dry out between waterings.
+- When growing philodendron plants, allow the top inch (2.5 cm.) of soil to dry out between watering.
 The length of your index finger to the first knuckle is about an inch (2.5 cm.), so inserting your finger into the soil is a good way to check the moisture level.

 - Droopy leaves can mean that the plant is getting too much or not enough water.
 But the leaves recover quickly when you correct the watering schedule.